-Work safely at height

-Teaching and Learning

-Format

-Skills-based classes, practice-based learning working on the

-realisation of theatre productions.

-Module Assessment

-Components

-Continuous assessment of practice-based work in theatre

-production

-2020/2021 delivery in the

-context of Covid-19:

-Some aspects of the module may be subject to change as the year progresses.
-Where changes and adjustments are needed, The Lir will keep students informed via their student emails as soon as is feasible

-Module Title Theatre Studies
+Theatre Studies

+Module Code LRU11006

+Module status Mandatory

+ECTS weighting 20

 Semester taught Michaelmas, Hilary and Trinity (36 weeks)

-Pre-requisites & co-
+Pre-requisites & co- requisites N/A

-requisites

-N/A
+Student Workload 20 ECTS

+Module Coordinator Barry Conway

+Teaching staff Aisling Mooney, Barry Conway, Thomas Conway, Sarah Shepherd, Maree Kearns, Vinny Murphy Guest speakers from theatre and related industries, as well as industry Specialists & companies

-Teaching staff Kate Ferris, Barry Conway, Deborah Kelleher, Jason Coogans, Brian industries, Specialist training companies knowledge and skills in areas that require less intensive practice-based engagement than in Theatre Skills 1 & 2.
+Module Learning Aims This module aims to provide students with a diversity of knowledge and skills in areas that require less intensive practice- based engagement than in Theatre Skills 1 & 2.
 Such areas include an introduction to Stage Management, technical drawing skills, sourcing properties, musical score reading, basic administration skills and an understanding of the professional theatre, film and TV industries.
 The students will undertake a number of practical assignments, small projects and independently certified training sessions

-Cumisky, Vinny Murphy Guest speakers from theatre and related

-Module Learning Aims This module aims to provide students with a diversity of

-- 1. Explain the skills required of various members of a stage management team - 2.
-Identify the similarities and differences between each member of a theatre company and summarise the contribution of each - 3.
-Utilise technical drawings, to deliver a practical project - 4.
-Use a range of technical software packages including CAD - 5.
-Employ key administration skills to the realisation of a theatrical project - 6.
+Module Learning Outcomes On successful completion of this module, students should be able to: 1.
+Explain the skills required of various members of a stage management team 2.
+Identify the similarities and differences between each member of a theatre company and summarise the contribution of each 3.
+Utilise technical drawings, to deliver a practical project 4.
+Use a range of technical software packages including CAD 5.
+Employ key administration skills to the realisation of a theatrical project 6.
 Employ specialist skills including manual handling skills, safe working at height and basic first aid.

-Stage Management classes introducing students to the key skills of the professional stage manager and the primary responsibilities of the three members of a professional stage management team.
+Module Content Stage Management classes introducing students to the key skills of the professional stage manager and the primary responsibilities of the three members of a professional stage management team.
 Research projects will allow the students to learn basic skills in properties sourcing and other specialist skills including score reading for stage management.
 Professional development sessions will introduce the students to a cross section of theatre practitioners and will also include site visits to professional theatres and theatrical supply companies.
 Technical drawing classes will introduce the students to the drawing conventions used in design plans and drawings, lighting plans and theatre surveys.
 Classes in CAD software will provide the tools for students to extract information from drawings and produce drawings of their own.
 Administration skills classes will introduce the students to a number of key software packages including word processing and spreadsheets.
 Further classes will allow students to develop their knowledge of basic bookkeeping and report making.
 Single training sessions will supply specific training in areas that require independent certification such as First Aid, Fire Training & work with access equipment.
 Other sessions, including Manual Handling, will introduce common skills that are vital to a broad understanding of safe working in the theatre.

-This module will be delivered via taught classes and supervised practice.
+Teaching and Learning Format This module will be delivered via taught classes and supervised practice.
 Students will be required to complete reflective essays, as well as written projects and assignments.

-Continuous assessment

-Summative assessment of written and practical projects to a minimum of 1000 words each

-2020/2021 delivery in the context of Covid-19:

-Some aspects of the module may be subject to change as the year progresses.
+Module Assessment Components Continuous assessment Summative assessment of written and practical projects to a minimum of 1000 words each Indicative bibliography See Reading List at end of handbook.
+2021/2022 delivery in the context of Covid-19: Some aspects of the module may be subject to change as the year progresses.
 Where changes and adjustments are needed, The Lir will keep students informed via their student emails as soon as is feasible.

-3.2 Year Two:
+Year Two: